kube-tarian/climon/README.md

 Click Monitoring -> 1st three letters of both the words = CliMon (Climon).
 And when we saw the meaning for the person name Climon we like it when we translate the meaning into technology relevant meaning.
 Here is the reference, [CliMon name](https://www.babynology.com/name/climon-m.html).

-Soi - French word, meaning "self".
-Opt for self-service framework.
+Soi - French word, meaning "self" ; very opt for self-service framework.

 ### Framework:
 Plug & Play is the main principle of Climon's design.